muktharamesh20/scriblit_backend/design/finalDesignDocument.md

 The section which displayed tags on the dashboard was super slow, and only got slower after I added password authentication and deployed to render.
 It took upwards of 30 seconds to show up upon loading, and over 30 seconds to update when you added or deleted a tag from a note.

 I realized the reason was because a certain section of code was calling the API for every single note the user had, and then trying to find and organize the tags and dates associated with that note.
 I realized making the backend do a lot of this logic could help improve performance as we would only make one API call rather than 50, and only use 1 authentication request (and token update!) rather than 50.
 Changing it to a single call which returned all of that information dramatically sped everything up to under 5 seconds before a refresh.

-Realizing a single api call being called multiple times, and there’s a way to condense that into one server request, significantly improving time (cuz after render it would take like a minute to update sometimes)